 The length of time a substance generally remains in the system is one big indicator of the length of time your detox will take.
 When you stop feeling the effects of your drug of choice, that does not mean it has left your body.
 Drugs stick around in the body, affecting your physical health through various organs, for weeks or even months.

 To demonstrate the presence of drugs in the body, certain tests can be performed.
-The results of these tests will not indicate how the drugs are effecting your behavior or your health.
+The results of these tests will not indicate how the drugs are affecting your behavior or your health.
 They only show whether or not the drug is still in your system.

 This chart gives a basic idea of how long it takes to detox from various substances.
 These are only guidelines, though, since every case is different.
 The only accurate answer to the question “how long does it take to detox” is it takes as long as it takes.